Meet the Liars

 Gregory may look serious, but he drives a green Mini-Cooper that he intended to name “Moocher”…

 Frost is a writer of best-selling fantasy, science fiction, and thrillers.
-His latest work is the YA-crossover duology Shadowbridge and Lord Tophet, voted one of the best fantasy novels of the year by the American Library Association; the duology was a finalist for Best Novel for the James Tiptree Jr. Award in 2009.
-It received starred reviews from Booklist and Publishers Weekly.
+His latest novel-length work is the YA-crossover duology Shadowbridge and Lord Tophet, voted “one of the best fantasy novels of the year” by the American Library Association, and a finalist for Best Novel for the James Tiptree Jr. Award in 2009.
 His previous novel was the historical thriller, Fitcher’s Brides, a finalist for both the World Fantasy and International Horror Guild Awards for Best Novel.

 He has published over fifty short stories as well.
 Publishers Weekly called his Golden Gryphon short story collection, Attack of the Jazz Giants and Other Stories, “one of the best of the year.”
 Frost has been a finalist for every major award in the fantasy genres.